ACATS: Automating Asset Transfers

 - Taxable: If it’s a taxable account, arrows will appear underneath your synced account on your home screen indicating that it’s eligible for an automated ACATs transfer.
 Click there to start the process.

 - IRA: If it’s an IRA, click “Transfer or Rollover” at the top of your home screen and then click “Start Rollover” to start the rollover process.
-After selecting the synced account and walking through the flow, we will determine if the account is eligible for an ACATS transfer.
+After selecting the synced account and walking through the flow, we will determine if the account is eligible for either a full or a partial ACATS transfer.

 - If it isn’t, you’ll be presented with the option to either e-fax paperwork straight to your provider or complete paperwork manually for your provider, who will then sell your assets and send us a check.